PipHoward/data-sharing-soe/_episodes/intro.md

 ---
 title: Introduction
-teaching: 10
+teaching: 15
-exercises: 20
+exercises: 10
 questions:
-  - What is 'born open' data?
+  - What is data sharing?
-  - Why should data be 'born open'?
+  - Why is data sharing important?
 objectives:
+  - Understand what the workshop will contain.
   - Understand how to access resources, ask for help, and give feedback.
-  - Understand what the workshop will contain.
 keypoints:
-  - "'Born open' means that data are saved to a publicly-accessible location as they are collected."
-  - "'Born open' data are accessed by the researcher who collects the data in the same way that they are accessed by the public."
+  - Data sharing is the process of making research data available for wider dissemination
 day: 1
 order: 100000
 missingDependencies: []